IanWONeill/Lumina/README.md

 	NOTE: this app expects specific intents that were added to my custom justplayer. these intents are for tracking play progress thus is needed: https://github.com/Spark-NV/Player

     Add your API keys to the Debrid_Player/api_keys.txt file:
-    Copy

     tmdb_api_key = your_key_here
     orion_app_key = your_key_here
     simkl_api_key = your_key_here
+	trakt_client_id = your_key_here
+	premiumize_api_key = your_key_here
+	tvdb_api_key = your_key_here

-    Build your Simkl library:
+    Build your Simkl/Trakt library:

-        Add movies/shows to your "Plan to Watch" list.
+        Add movies/shows to your "Plan to Watch" list or "Completed" List, or if using trakt to a custom list.

-        Optionally, import existing lists from something like trakt.
-		NOTE: I might incorporate trakt in the future but dont count on it.

-    Open the app and authorize Simkl and Orionoid to get the tokens so the app can interact with the 2 services.
+    Open the app and authorize Simkl and Orionoid to get the tokens so the app can interact with the 2 services if you want to use them.

+	Set your trakt list id and username if you are using trakt.

-    Use the "Sync" button to fetch new content from your Simkl watchlist.
+    Use the "Sync" button to fetch new content from your selected list.

-    So the process for adding movies or shows will be you use simkl and find any movies or shows you want and add them to your plan to watch list. then in Lumina you use the sync button to have it find any new movies or tvshows you added.
+    So the process for adding movies or shows will be you use simkl/trakt and find any movies or shows you want and add them to your list. then in Lumina you use the sync button to have it find any new movies or tvshows you added.
+In the settings you can set it to auto sync every day at a certain time so new episodes or new movies get added automatically.

-    You must link your premiumize account and orionoid account in the user panel on orionoids website.
+    Note: You must link your premiumize account and orionoid account in the user panel on orionoids website.

 ### 🤝 Contributing